Valluri-Agasthya/Valluri-Agasthya/README.md

 ### Hello there 👋

 I am Valluri Agasthya, a High School student currently studying at Sri Kumarans Children Home Educational Council in Bengaluru, India.
-Relatively new to coding and software development, I am looking to use my creativity and my passion for project development in general to find innovative and exciting solutions for commonplace problems.
+Relatively new to coding and software development, I am looking to use my creativity and my passion for project development to find innovative and exciting solutions for commonplace problems.

 - 🔭 I’m currently working on FreeCodeCamp's JavaScript Courses, along with **Swisheroo**- A Basketball Game built on Python and its modules.